Arcadia-Science/noveltree/README.md

 > #### Description of Columns:
 > `species`: species name to use.
-> `file`: complete path to fasta file, whether local or remote (e.g. provide S3 URI, or hyperlink to other cloud storage).
+> `file`: complete path to fasta file, whether local or remote (e.g. provide complete local file path, or S3 URI/hyperlink to other cloud storage).
 > `taxonomy`: higher-rank taxonomy for each species (e.g. supergroup, class, family, genus).
 Utility of this parameter depends on the taxonomic scope of each dataset.
 Used in filtering orthogroups for phylogenetic inference.
 > `shallow`: busco lineage dataset for shallow taxonomic scale analysis (e.g. below eukaryota).
 > `broad`: busco lineage dataset for broad taxonomic scale analysis (e.g. eukaryota).